Mart4672/PCB-STEVE/README.md

 ## Future Updates

 ### Future STEVE Updates
-- 6 layer board variant, potentially with all components on one side for ease of manufacturing
+- use a 3.3V plane on layer 5 (some signals ok) if doing a 6 layer board with components on 1 side
+- move the 5V components to the same area
+- make the board smaller (60 x 60 mm)
 - use a PMOS mosfet for reverse polarity protection
-- add additional IMUs to the board
 - add an RJ45 connector to utilize the ethernet capabilities of the STM32F407 (this might be part of a completely different board design)

 ## Using/opening this project on a different machine